Q: How long has the Conservancy been holding the Lenape Survival Challenge?

 Q: If I must cancel, do I get a refund?

-A: Refunds are given for any cancellation prior to April 9, 2016.
-Any team canceling April 9 or after will not be refunded.
+A: Refunds (75% of fee paid) are given for cancellation prior to April 1, 2019.
+Any team canceling April 1 or after will not be refunded.

 Q: I don’t have a partner, can I still participate?

-A: If you don’t have a teammate, you may place your name on a list with us if you'd like.
-Please send an email with the following information to email@example.com
+If you would like to compete on a team, but don’t have a partner, You can place your name on a list with us if you'd like.
+Please send an email with the following information to firstname.lastname@example.org

 phone number and email address